Are you desperate for communication tips to get your moody teen to talk to you?

 – Not actively listening when he talks to you

-– Lecturing him about adopting your ‘better’ way of doing things
+– Lecturing him about adopting your ‘better’ way

 – Using conversation killing vocabulary